railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_integ.rst

-The system of 'Corporate Intelligence' will also be highly useful to system implementers who, after studying the requirements, have to formalize a company's processes to put them into operation in Open ERP.
+The system of 'Corporate Intelligence' will also be highly useful to system implementers who, after studying the requirements, have to formalize a company's processes to put them into operation in OpenERP.

 Examples of process
 -------------------